Boulter97/Code-Quiz/README.md

 **Project Description**
 -
 this week's homework is to develop a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean, polished, and responsive user interface.

+dev notes - didn't finish the leaderboard fuction and some more css styling that i wish to add more.

 **User Story**
 -